(801) 374-3010 Provo, UT

 It is important to take care of wounds on the feet immediately.
 These can come from a variety of sources, including ingrown toenails.
 This is a condition that develops when the toenail grows into the skin surrounding it instead of over it.
 The big toe is most likely to be impacted by this ailment.
 Everyone is at risk of developing ingrown toenails, particularly teens who often have sweaty feet from sports participation.
 It may also affect elderly people whose nails thicken as time passes.
 Ingrown toenails can occur from cutting toenails improperly, or if they have an irregular shape or are curved.
 Additionally, wearing shoes or socks that compress the toes can lead to getting an ingrown toenail.
 This problem can cause pain and swelling.
 Complications, namely infections from ingrown toenails, are most apt to happen to those with diabetes or conditions involving poor circulation.
 An infection from an ingrown toenail might present as red, bleeding, oozing pus, and an overgrowth of skin around the toe.
 Left untreated, this type of infection can impact the bone in the toe and lead to foot ulcers or open sores.
 If you have an ingrown toenail that is becoming worse or possibly infected, it is suggested that you see a podiatrist as soon as possible who can provide a proper diagnosis and treatment.

 Wound care is an important part in dealing with diabetes.
-If you have diabetes and a foot wound or would like more information about wound care for diabetics, consult with Dr. Randy Garr from Utah.
+If you have diabetes and a foot wound or would like more information about wound care for diabetics, consult with Dr. Randy Garr from Bigfoot Podiatry.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 What Is Wound Care?